jamiethompson85/jamiethompson85.github.io/draft/register-adk-agent-in-gemini-enterprise.md

 **vi.
 Find Your Agent:** You will see your new agent listed under the "Agents" section in the navigation menu.

 # The User Experience
-If you set up OAuth, the first time a user interacts with your agent, Gemini Enterprise will prompt them for authorization.
-They will see an "Authorize" button, followed by the standard OAuth consent screen.
-Once granted, your agent can act on their behalf! .
+If you set up OAuth, the first time a user interacts with your agent, Gemini Enterprise will prompt them for authorisation.
+They will see an "Authorise" button, followed by the standard OAuth consent screen.
+Once granted, your agent can act on their behalf!

 # <insert image of oauth>